cawaltrip/battery-symbols/README.md

 * Figure out the best way to scale and make glyphs properly fit.
 * ~~Clean up the 0% glyphs; the glyphs themselves don't have a "charge level", but the final glyph has an artifact there.
 Not sure what's causing it yet.~~ This may just be an artifact in macOS Font Book.
 * Figure out how to make the charging icon mask work properly.
 It looks like it's not masking the charge level properly.
 * Reverse the lightning bolt direction.
+Something I'm doing with FontBuilder is causing it I think?
+When I extract the glyphs afterwards for the examples, they're facing the correct way!
+And it's only the lightning bolt.
+Likely need to do a transform around the y-axis to fix it.